-where A is numerical value, B the measured value and N the number of control points.
+Here A is the numerical value, B the measured value and N the number of control points.

-248 4.
-Results and discussion
+4 Results and discussion

-249 4.1 Accuracy of MeteoGalicia Precipitation Forecast
+4.1 Accuracy of MeteoGalicia precipitation forecast

-The capability of MeteoGalicia Weather Forecast system to predict rain events was evaluated by means of the comparison with real precipitation data provided by the rain gauges in the area of study.
-For that purpose, the predicted (numerical) precipitation was obtained at the closest grid points to the location of the rain gauges.
+The capability of the MeteoGalicia weather forecast system to predict rain events was evaluated by means of the comparison with real precipitation data provided by the rain gauges in the area of study.
+For that purpose, the predicted (numerical) precipitation was obtained at the grid points closest to the location of the rain gauges.
 The correlation between predicted and measured precipitation was calculated for each rain gauge during the available period (2008-2018).
-For this calculation, Spearman rank correlation was used due to its robustness to deviations from linearity, as well as its strength to the influence of outliers.
-This procedure was carried out for 3 forecast windows (1-24 h, 2548 h and 49-72 h; 1-day, 2-day and 3-day forecast from now on) to determine the accuracy of the forecast at different temporal scales.
-The comparison is carried for an aggregation time of 24 h, which matches the recording frequency of rain data provided by MeteoGalicia and is compatible with the kind of flood events (mainly river floods) of the area.
+Spearman rank correlation was used due to its robustness of deviations from linearity as well as its strength against the influence of outliers.
+This procedure was carried out for three forecast windows (1-24, 25-48 and 49-72 h; 1, 2 and 3 d forecast from now on) to determine the accuracy of the forecast at different temporal scales.
+The comparison is carried out for an aggregation time of 24 h, which matches the recording frequency of rain data provided by MeteoGalicia and is compatible with the kind of flood events (mainly river floods) of the area.